bgilbert/mintmark/README.md

 - Strikethrough
 - Blockquotes, rendered as indent
 - Horizontal rules, rendered by cutting the paper
+- Arbitrary 1-bit images, specified as ASCII art in code blocks with the `image` language identifier
 - QR codes, specified as code blocks with the `qrcode` language identifier
 - Code128 code set B barcodes, specified as code blocks with the `code128` language identifier